-Meredith May is award-winning journalist and fifth-generation beekeeper.
+Meredith May is an award-winning journalist and fifth-generation beekeeper.

-Her memoir, THE HONEY BUS (coming April 2019), reveals the life lessons she learned in her grandfather’s Big Sur bee yard that rescued her from a difficult childhood.
-Published by Park Row Books/HarperCollins, the book is translated into eleven languages.
+Her memoir, THE HONEY BUS, reveals the life lessons she learned in her grandfather’s Big Sur bee yard that rescued her from a difficult childhood.
+Published by HarperCollins/Park Row Books, the book will be translated into eleven languages.

 Her 2017 book: I, WHO DID NOT DIE, tells the true story of an Iranian child soldier who risked his life to save an enemy during the Iran-Iraq War – an astonishing act of bravery and kindness that changed the course of both their lives.

-During her sixteen-year career at the San Francisco Chronicle, her reporting garnered numerous awards, including the PEN USA Literary Award for Journalism, the Casey Medal for Meritorious Journalism, and first place feature writing awards from the Society of Professional Journalists and the Associated Press.
+During her sixteen-year career at the San Francisco Chronicle, her reporting won the PEN USA Literary Award for Journalism, the Casey Medal for Meritorious Journalism, and first place feature writing awards from the Society of Professional Journalists and the Associated Press.
 Her series about an Iraqi boy wounded during the second Gulf War was shortlisted for the Pulitzer Prize.

-Meredith taught journalism and podcasting for twelve years at Mills College in Oakland, CA. She lives in San Francisco, where she rows on the Bay and cares for several beehives in a community garden.
+Meredith is a former professor of journalism and podcasting at Mills College in Oakland, CA. She lives in San Francisco, where she rows on the Bay and cares for several beehives in a community garden.